earn-alliance/earnmanagement.com/docs/features/payments.md

 ![skip payment](04_Payments_Skip.gif)

 8. **Expand each Payment Event** by clicking on the arrow on the left, which will show you something of an itemized invoice breakdown.
-You will see who and how much each person gets paid, usually the scholar, manager and trainer, if any.
+You will see who and how much each person gets paid, usually the scholar, guild and trainer, if any.

 ![expand payment details](04_Payments_Expand_Detail.gif)